oddbird/oddsite/content/2017/03/16/serializing-things.rst

 That's fine.
 It doesn't quite cover all situations, though.

-What if I don't know what model I'm passing?
+What If I Don't Know What Model I'm Passing?
 --------------------------------------------

 This is a case I've run into.
 I had a task that had to be run on three